 Languages: English, Dutch

-Specialties: Congenital anomalies, teaching ultrasound and audit methods.
+Specialties: Congenital anomalies, Doppler, teaching methods, audit methods.

 Prof. Aris Papageorghiou holds the following positions within ISUOG's Board and Committees: